THIS IS THE U.K. HISTORIC ARMS RESOURCE CENTRE ............. FREE OF COOKIES, TRACKING & ADVERTISEMENTS

 Sniping Rifle of the First World War

-and see the main page on the Rifle, Short, Magazine Lee-Enfield
+See also the main page for the Rifle, Short, Magazine Lee-Enfield

 In 1915, when German Mauser rifles mounted with high quality German optics were being used to great effect in the demoralisation of British troops holding the opposing trenches, in the static stalemate of the War at that time, initially the only effective retaliation was by those men who had pre-war target shooting experience.
 Many of these men brought their own target rifles to the front, and used them with aperture sights, Galilean sights and even a small number of hunting telescopic sights in an attempt to level the playing field.